Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Preliminaries

 We recall here the construction of a Fano threefold of genus $7$ as a section of the spinor $10$-fold, outlined by Mukai in \cite{mukai:curves-K3}, \cite{mukai:biregular}.
 See also \cite{mukai:curves-symmetric}, \cite{mukai:curves-symmetric-I}, \cite{iliev-markushevich:genus-7}.

 Let $V$ be a $10$-dimensional $\C$-vector space, equipped with a non-degenerate quadratic form.
 The algebraic group $\Spin(V)$ corresponds to a Dynkin diagram of type $D_{5}$.
-It admits two $16$-dimensional irreducible representations $\s^{+}$ and $\s^{-}$, called the half-spin representations, having maximal weight respectively $\lambda_{+}=\lambda_{4}$ and $\lambda_{-}=\lambda_{5}$.
+It admits two $16$-dimensional irreducible representations $\s^{+}$ and $\s^{-}$, called the half-spin representations, having maximal weight respectively $\lambda_{+}=\lambda_{4}$ and $\lambda_{-}=\lambda_{5}$, where the $4$th and $5$th nodes of $D_{5}$ are connected only to the unique trivalent node.
 These representations are naturally dual to each other.